alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 <br/>

 #### The training loop
-Flux allows custom training loop, this is great for allowing custom progress tracking and metric logging code.
+Flux facilitates custom training loops, which are great for allowing custom progress tracking and metric logging code.
 The `train()` function below takes in the three `Chain` components which make up our VAE, the `dataloader` described above, as well as some key training parameters.
 These include a weight decay regularisation parameter ($$\lambda$$), a hyperparameter which controls the relative importance of disentangling factors of variation ($$\beta$$), amongst others.
 For each batch, we calculate the loss as defined in `vae_loss()` and generate a pullback from which to calculate the gradients.

 {% highlight julia %}
 function train(